 Cities who have confirmed their participation are encouraged to share the news on social media, on their own websites, and even with local media.
 Download our social media content suggestions for prepared tweets, Facebook posts, and newsletter content, or use our sample press release to help you prepare your own press release to send to your local media.

 If you are a poet interested in celebrating Poetry City, the first step is to find out if your city is a confirmed participant!
-An updated list of Poetry City participants can be found at poets.ca/poetrycity.
-If a city is not yet participating, we encourage poets to approach their city council and let them know about the challenge.
+If your city is not yet participating, we encourage poets to approach their city council and let them know about the challenge.
+You can download and share a general tip sheet on how to get involved here.
 The League is happy to send a physical challenge package to any communities that didn’t receive one!